handsontable/hyperformula/docs/guide/custom-functions.md

 #### Handling missing arguments

-Both the `defaultValue` and `optionalArg` options let you decide what happens when a user doesn't pass enough valid arguments to your custom function.
+The `defaultValue` and `optionalArg` options let you decide what happens when a user doesn't pass enough valid arguments to your custom function.

 Setting a `defaultValue` for an argument always makes that argument optional.
-But, the `defaultValue` option automatically replaces any missing arguments with `defaultValue`, so your custom function is not aware of the actual number of valid arguments passed.
+But, the `defaultValue` option automatically replaces any missing arguments with `defaultValue`, so your custom function is unaware of the actual number of valid arguments passed.

 If you don't want to set any `defaultValue` (because, for example, your function's behavior depends on the number of valid arguments passed), use the `optionalArg` setting instead.